arielbk/use-favicon/README.md

 - React >v16.8 (must support hooks)
 - Must be used within a functional component
 - Currently cannot be used on server rendered React applications
+- SVG icons (required for the emoji and color favicon variants) are now supported in most modern browsers (check out the [caniuse page](https://caniuse.com/?search=svg%20favicon))